 Qualifications and Requirements

-The Radiologic Sciences program is a rigorous program that places specific demands on its students.
+The BS in Radiologic Sciences is a rigorous program that places specific demands on its students.
 As stated in the mission of the program, graduates of the program will meet the needs of the community as efficient and highly qualified professionals.

 The technical qualifications set forth by the American Registry of Radiologic Technologists combined with the Program’s views provides a guide to the essential qualities necessary to pursue a career in Radiologic Sciences as well as meet the expectations of the programs accrediting body (Joint Review Committee on Education of Radiologic Technologists (JRCERT).

 Students in the program will be required to verify their understanding and compliance with the technical standards, or their belief that with reasonable accommodations these standards can be met, through reading, signing and returning the form to the Program Director.